heitorPB/heitorPB.github.io/me.md

 my photo

-made with jekyll and cover theme
+made with jekyll, bootstrap and black magic :) with help from cover theme and [jekyll-postfiles](https://nhoizey.github.io/jekyll-postfiles/)

 Feel free to get in touch :) I'll try to answer your question "shortly"!